ThomasCarstens/BotDrivestoWaypoint/README.md

 ## :soon: Contributions are welcome

 See suggestions, then please contact me at thomaxarstens@gmail.com
-- [x] Bot detects face on webcam and in world
+:heavy_check_mark: Bot detects face on webcam and in world
-- [ ] Bot detects hand gestures on webcam
+:black_square_button: Bot detects hand gestures on webcam
-- [ ] Bot detects Alpha Pilot obstacle
+:black_square_button: Bot detects Alpha Pilot obstacle
-- [ ] Bot detects Unity3D Bot
+:black_square_button: Bot detects Unity3D Bot
-- [ ] Bot detects position of object
+:black_square_button: Bot detects position of object

 This is a SMACH state machine for the robot.
 On hold: leave some kind of sign if interested.